jamie2210/CI_MS4_PP/README.md

 * __Navbar__

 - The Navbar is displayed on all pages and has a drop down menu with the list changing depending whether logged in or out and whether a shopper or admin.
-- The Cart and the items in it are alwasy displayed for easy access.
+- The Cart and the items in it are always displayed for easy access.
 - Within the Navbar are links to the different categories of posters and a search bar.
 - On larger screens the logo acts as a home link which is pushed inside a dropdown menu on smaller screens.
 - The Navbar alters depending on the the device used and a burger bar icon is used to display a dropdown of options on smaller devices and mobiles.